lmorg/mxtty/README.md

 good, or even just compatible, with all the CLI tools that we've come to depend on.

-`mxtty` aims to do _both well_.
-Even if you never want for any interactive widgets, `mxtty` will be a good terminal emulator.
-And for those who want a little more GUI in their CLI, `mxtty` will be a great modern user interface.
+`Ttyphoon` aims to do _both well_.
+Even if you never want for any interactive widgets, `Ttyphoon` will be a good terminal emulator.
+And for those who want a little more GUI in their CLI, `Ttyphoon` will be a great modern user interface.

 ## Screenshots